 LLC Business Name Vs. Trademark

 The following are the difference between LLC and trademarks:

-The life of an LLC is controlled by state law, which typically establishes a definite date of termination.
+The life of an LLC is controlled by state law, which typically establishes a definite date of legal entity termination.

-A trademark doesn't have a limited life span, but it does have an expiration date that arises when the mark is allowed to become "generic" over time.
+A trademark doesn't have a limited life span, but it does have a legal protection expiration date that arises when the mark is allowed to become "generic" over time.